direin13/MegamanPygame/README.txt

 README;
 ========================================================
--I'm trying to make an entire megaman level from scratch!
+-I'm making an entire megaman level from scratch!

 -Update: enemies and projectile class added

--Open 'game.py' to run and see the results so far.
+-Open 'Game.py' to run and see the results so far.

 -controls:right = rightArrow
 	  left = leftArrow